Nickname(s): The Bay State

 Massachusetts has the second highest income and hourly rate in the Nation.

-The ship USS Constitution, aka Old Ironsides, became famous from the War of 1812.
+The ship USS Constitution, aka Old Ironsides, became famous during the War of 1812.
 It is anchored in Boston Harbor.

 Numerous famous people come from here: Benjamin Franklin (Founding Father), Samuel Morse (inventor), Paul Revere (colonialist), Norman Rockwell (painter), Theodore Geisel aka Dr. Seuss (writer), Henry David Thoreau (poet), Eli Whitney (inventor), Matt Damon (actor), Jack Lemmon (actor), Mark Wahlberg (actor), and many others.

 Boston Tea Party.
-England had a taste for tea, and it became popular in the American colonies.
-Parliament passed a law that the colonies had to purchase the tea from England rather than the Dutch, who could supply tea at a much lower cost.
-Large scale smuggling occurred, causing Parliament to pass a tax on the colonists.
-This caused an uproar and a group of around 130 men jumped onto three British vessels and dumped their tea into the bay.
-One thing led to another and the Revolutionary War began a year later.
+England had a taste for tea, becoming popular in the American colonies.
+Parliament passed a law that the colonies had to purchase tea from England rather than the Dutch, who could supply tea at a much lower cost.
+Large-scale smuggling occurred, causing Parliament to pass a tax on the colonists.
+This caused an uproar, and a group of around 130 men jumped onto three British vessels and dumped their tea into the bay.
+One thing led to another, and the Revolutionary War began a year later.
 This shows what 130 Bostonians can do when they get mad.

 Mark Wahlberg was born in the Dorchester neighborhood of Boston, Massachusetts.
 He was the youngest of nine siblings.
 He had a rough childhood, finding himself in front of a judge several times.
-His younger brother made it big in the music industry and encouraged Mark to give it a try.
+His younger brother made it big in the music industry and encouraged Mark to try it.
 But Mark found acting more lucrative and soon became the number one box-office draw.
-Wisely, he is turned his movie profits into several successful businesses worth over 250 million.
+Wisely has turned his movie profits into several successful businesses worth over 250 million.